MrMRaut/Drug-Stores-Sales-Analysis-and-Prediction/README.md

-# Linear-Regression
-# This repo contains all my linear regression projects
+# This repo contains all my regression projects